 Victims of domestic abuse could be left in a support ‘vacuum’ as health visitors and school nurses are redeployed to help tackle coronavirus, nursing groups have warned.

-Director of policy and quality for the Institute of Health Visiting (iHV) Alison Morton told Nursing in Practice that the redeployment of health visitors could mean family members being abused in the home are at greater risk.
+Director of policy and quality for the Institute of Health Visiting (iHV) Alison Morton told Nursing in Practice that the redeployment of health visitors and school nurses could some families could be at greater risk of domestic violence.

 Ms Morton said a recent iHV review found a ‘wide variation’ in the number of health visitors redeployed nationally and that in some areas between 50% and 70% were sent to work elsewhere.